ecg-icas/icas/src/source/authentication.rst

 The steps for getting an access token are as follows:

-If the user is not logge-in with the tenant:
+If the user is not logged-in with the tenant:

 Step 1: Redirect to the authorization url
 `````````````````````````````````````````